PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/tqdm/4/answer_error_3.md

-The issue in the code snippet is that the variable `total` is being multiplied by `unit_scale` when it is `None`, which causes a `TypeError`.
-To fix this issue, we can check if `total` is not `None` before performing the multiplication.
+The bug in the code is caused by trying to multiply a `None` value with an integer.
+To fix this bug, we need to check if `total` is `None` before performing the multiplication.
+If `total` is `None`, we can simply return `None` without any further calculations.

-Here is the fixed code snippet:
+Here's the fixed code:

 ```python
 @staticmethod